tiotobing/Artifact-Tutorial/README.md

 -   Koneksi GSQL ke VMs - VPC Mode
 -   Cloud Build with cache for faster build
 -   Autoscaling VMs on GCP
+-   Setup Github Action to Build, Push Docker Image to GCR and Deploy to Google Compute Engine